inikep/lizard/lz5_Block_format.md

 using any programming language.

 LZ5 is an LZ77-type compressor with a fixed, byte-oriented encoding.
-There is no entropy encoder back-end nor framing layer.
-The latter is assumed to be handled by other parts of the system (see [LZ5 Frame format]).
+There is no framing layer as it is assumed to be handled by other parts of the system (see [LZ5 Frame format]).
 This design is assumed to favor simplicity and speed.
 It helps later on for optimizations, compactness, and features.